 This structure is so called because of the Sasana (inscription) located at its entrance.

 The Ambika Yakshi and Sarvahna Yaksha are of Hoysala workmanship.
-As Gangaraja is stated to have built the Kattale Basadi and Sasana Basadi on this hill, it may be assumed that the first temple was built on behalf of his mother Pccikabbe and the second on behalf of his wife Laksmimathi in 1118 CE.
+As Gangaraja is stated to have built the Kattale Basadi and Sasana Basadi on this hill, it may be assumed that the first temple was built on behalf of his mother Pccikabbe, and the second on behalf of his wife Laksmimathi in 1118 CE.

 Chandragupta Basadi

-The smallest basadi on the Chandragiri, which originally consisted of three cells standing in a line and opening into a narrow passage is the Chandragupta basadi.
+The smallest Basadi on the Chandragiri, which originally consisted of three cells standing in a line and opening into a narrow passage is the Chandragupta Basadi.
 It faces south.
 The cells on either side have small towers over them resembling the chola type.
 To this was subsequently added an ornamental doorway in front with perforated stone screens / jalas at the sides.
 The doorway consisting of five fascias of elegant workmanship is beautifully executed.
-The screens are pierced with square openings are carved with minute sculptures, interpreted, in the light of Jaina tradition, as the scenes from the lives of the Srutakevali Bhadrabahu and the Maurya Emperor Chandragupta.
+The screens are pierced with square openings carved with minute sculptures, interpreted, in the light of Jaina tradition, as the scenes from the lives of the Srutakevali Bhadrabahu and the Maurya Emperor Chandragupta.
 Some irregularity is observed in the alternate rows of the eastern screens owing to some misplacement at some time.
-By replacing the topmost stone at the bottom and the bottom one at the top the rows regularity correspond with those of the western screen.
-The middle cell of this temple has the figure of Parshwanatha, the one to the right the figure of Padmavathi and the one to the left the figure of Kushmandini, all in a seated posture.
-In the verandah there are standing figures of Dharanendra yaksha at the right end and Sarvahna yaksha at the left.The temple now opens into the front hall which also forms the entrance to the Kattale basadi.
+By replacing the topmost stone at the bottom and the bottom one at the top the row's regularity corresponds with those of the Western screen.
+The middle cell of this temple has the figure of Parshwanatha, the one to the right the figure of Padmavathi, and the one to the left the figure of Kushmandini, all in a seated posture.
+In the verandah, there are standing figures of Dharanendra yaksha at the right end and Sarvahna yaksha at the left.
+The temple now opens into the front hall which also forms the entrance to the Kattale basadi.

-The smallest basadi on the Chandragiri, which originally consisted of three cells standing in a line and opening into a narrow passage is the Chandragupta basadi.
+The smallest Basadi on the Chandragiri, which originally consisted of three cells standing in a line and opening into a narrow passage is the Chandragupta Basadi.
 It faces south.
 The cells on either side have small towers over them resembling the chola type.
 To this was subsequently added an ornamental doorway in front with perforated stone screens / jalas at the sides.
 The doorway consisting of five fascias of elegant workmanship is beautifully executed.
-The screens are pierced with square openings are carved with minute sculptures, interpreted, in the light of Jaina tradition, as the scenes from the lives of the Srutakevali Bhadrabahu and the Maurya Emperor Chandragupta.
+The screens are pierced with square openings carved with minute sculptures, interpreted, in the light of Jaina tradition, as the scenes from the lives of the Srutakevali Bhadrabahu and the Maurya Emperor Chandragupta.
 Some irregularity is observed in the alternate rows of the eastern screens owing to some misplacement at some time.
-By replacing the topmost stone at the bottom and the bottom one at the top the rows regularity correspond with those of the western screen.
-The middle cell of this temple has the figure of Parshwanatha, the one to the right the figure of Padmavathi and the one to the left the figure of Kushmandini, all in a seated posture.
-In the verandah there are standing figures of Dharanendra yaksha at the right end and Sarvahna yaksha at the left.The temple now opens into the front hall which also forms the entrance to the Kattale basadi.
+By replacing the topmost stone at the bottom and the bottom one at the top the row's regularity corresponds with those of the Western screen.
+The middle cell of this temple has the figure of Parshwanatha, the one to the right the figure of Padmavathi, and the one to the left the figure of Kushmandini, all in a seated posture.
+In the verandah, there are standing figures of Dharanendra yaksha at the right end and Sarvahna yaksha at the left.
+The temple now opens into the front hall which also forms the entrance to the Kattale basadi.

-In this hall stands a figure of Kshetrapala opposite to the middle cell of the Chandragupta basadi.
-The outer walls are decorated with pilasters, friezes, niches, the heads and trunks of lions mostly in pairs facing each other.
+In this hall stands a figure of Kshetrapala opposite to the middle cell of the Chandragupta Basadi.
+The outer walls are decorated with pilasters, friezes, niches, heads, and trunks of lions mostly in pairs facing each other.
 Tradition says that this temple was caused to be erected by the Maurya emperor Chandragupta.
 The label dasoja occurring on one of the screens is undoubtedly the name of the sculptor who made the screens and the doorway.
 He is very probably identical with the sculptor who carved some of the fine bracket images of the Chennakesava temple at Belur and therefore the period of the screens and the doorway would be about the middle of the 12th century CE.
 The other parts of the building are some of the oldest on the hill, probably going back to the ninth or tenth century CE.

 Manastambha